raml-org/raml-spec/versions/raml-10/raml-10.md

 Although a URI parameter can be explicitly specified as optional, it SHOULD be required when surrounded directly by slashes ("/").
 In this case, the URI parameter constitutes a complete URI path fragment, for example .../{objectId}/....
 It usually makes no sense to allow a URI to contain adjacent slashes, enclosing no characters, for example ...//....
 Hence, a URI parameter should be specified as optional only when it appears adjacent to other text.
 For example, /people/~{fieldSelectors} indicates that URI parameter {fieldSelectors} can be blank, and therefore optional, implying that /people/~ is a valid relative URI.

-A special URI reserved parameter, **ext**, might or might not be specified explicitly in a uriParameters property.
+A special URI reserved parameter, **ext**, might or might not be specified explicitly in a uriParameters node.
 Its meaning is reserved for use by a client to specify that the body of the request or response be of the associated media type.

 |URI Parameter | Value |
 |:--------|:------------|